Dr George Hazel OBE

 - Smart Mobility, Translink, Vancouver – Dr Hazel was part of a team advising Translink on the implementation of mobility management in Vancouver.
 This is based on developing mobility products that are user focused and valued by the customer and help build a seamless mobility system in the future.

 - Intelligent Mobility for Smart Cities.
 Dr Hazel was part of the team researching this area for Scottish Enterprise.
 This was in partnership with IBI, the Centre for Urban Growth and the Edinburgh Centre on Climate Change.
 A report was produced in April 2012.

 - The Crystal, an Urban Sustainability Centre, London.
 This is a new exhibition centre in Docklands London built by Siemens to illustrate sustainable urban living in the future.
 The building is very imaginative and wholly sustainable and opened for the Olympics in 2012.
 Dr Hazel was an advisor for the mobility element of the centre.

 - Mobility Index Study for Canadian Cities.
 Dr Hazel was Project Director for this study funded by Siemens Canada.
 The study analyses the position of the six major Canadian cities with respect to other world cities and places them on the global Mobility Index.
 It then studies the GTHA current plans to see what impact these will have on the Index in the future and on the GTHA’s economic competitiveness and supplements the existing plans with interventions that will move the GTHA towards Complete Mobility in the future.

 CONFERENCE & RESEARCH PAPERS

-Over the years Dr Hazel has published and presented papers at a large number of conferences and seminars.
+Over the years Dr Hazel has published and presented papers at a large number of conferences and seminars around the world.